 Deferred output VAT is the result of the difference in the application of installment method between the accounting policy of the Group and the tax regulations.
-It will be reclassified to output VAT payable when the collections from condominium unit buyers and tenants warrant recognition of revenue.
+It will be reclassified to output VAT payable when the collections from condominium unit buyers warrant recognition of revenue.

-Payable to government agencies are expected to be settled within 30-90 days.
+Payable to government agencies are expected to be settled within the next financial year.